Menard County SWCD #215

 POSTER AND ESSAY CONTESTS

-In February, MCSWCD sponsors annual poster and essay contests for local students.
+Each year MCSWCD sponsors annual poster and essay contests for local students.
 Younger children learn valuable conservation lessons through creative artwork based on a statewide theme.

 Older students research the theme's topic and write essays based on what they've learned.